tuxtof/labs/vdi_ahv/lab12.rst

 .. figure:: http://s3.nutanixworkshops.com/vdi_ahv/lab12/4.png

-Enter **1** and specify the NSVPX IP address from your Environment Details Worksheet.
+Enter **1** and specify the NSVPX Management IP address from your Environment Details Worksheet.

 Press **Return** and enter the netmask.
 Press **Return**.